Contact

 Jamestown Corporate

-• 15 2022 ENERGY STAR ratings, average score of 84 out of 1002
+• 14 Buildings with a 2023 ENERGY STAR Rating, featuring an average score of 84.5 out of 100

 Environmental, Social, and Governance Reporting